Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills black holes: QNM of scalar field perturbations

 $\mathrm{Re}\omega$ differs on a varying scale exponent.
 In general, it increases monotonically with the increasing of $\hat Q$ for a fixed $N$.
 For a large $N$, the value of $\mathrm{Re}\omega$ is apparently large for a fixed $\hat Q$, {\em e.g.}, $\mathrm{Re}\omega$ with $N=10$ is much larger than those with $N=0, 2, 3, 4$.
 However, for a small $N$, such as $N=2, 3, 4$, $\mathrm{Re}\omega$ does not increase with an increasing $N$ monotonically when compared with $\mathrm{Re}\omega$ in the case of $N=0$.
 This result shows that the oscillation frequency of the CEPYM BHs with a small $N$ may be higher or lower than that of the EPYM BHs.

 $\mathrm{Im}\omega$ also differs on a varying scale exponent, and its absolute value simply increases monotonically with an increasing $N$ for a fixed $\hat Q$.
-More significantly, the behavior of $\mathrm{Im}\omega$ provides the information about the second-order phase transition mentioned in Sec.~\ref{sec:2nd PT}.
+More significantly, the behavior of $\mathrm{Im}\omega$ provides the information about the second-order phase transition mentioned in Sect.~\ref{sec:2nd PT}.
 Note that the relation between the dimensionless mass $m$ and dimensionless charge $\hat{Q}$ is $\hat{Q}=m^{-2(D-2)/(D(D-3))}$.
 Substituting $m_{\rm Davies}$ into the relation, we obtain the corresponding values of $\hat{Q}_{\rm Davies} \approx 0.870$, $\hat{Q}_{\rm Davies} \approx0.447$, and $\hat{Q}_{\rm Davies} \approx 0.313$, in 4, 5, and 6 dimensions, respectively.
 In Fig.~\ref{fig:QNM_Q}, they are marked by the black vertical lines.
 We find that the Davies points correspond to the inflection points of the curves where the slopes begin to turn from negative to positive.
-The positions of these inflection points are irrelevant of the scale exponent, which shows that the second-order phase transition is irrelevant of the scale exponent as shown in Sec.~\ref{sec:2nd PT}.
+The positions of these inflection points are irrelevant of the scale exponent, which shows that the second-order phase transition is irrelevant of the scale exponent as shown in Sect.~\ref{sec:2nd PT}.
 Consequently, the behavior of QNMs of the scalar perturbation proves from the point of view of BH dynamics that the second-order phase transition of the CEPYM BHs is independent of $N$.
+This relation between the dynamics and thermodynamics of the CEPYM BHs is presented very clearly by the minimally coupled scalar field.
+If the non-minimally coupled scalar field, for instance, the conformally coupled scalar field were considered, the QNMs would be independent of the scale factor, and thus the inflection behavior of the QNMs with different scale exponents would not be manifested.

 In summary, we conclude that the scale factor has a significant influence on the dynamic properties of the CEPYM BH spacetimes.